tiby312/dinotree_alg/readme.txt

 #step3 - construct the dynamic tree in one contiguous block of memory.
-		 copy all the bots belonging to each node into the dyn tree.
+		 copy all the bots belonging to each node into the dyn tree. now the tree is laid out in memory for fast querying.

+#step4 - query the tree for colliding pairs

+#Testing Strategy
+A good test is a test that tests with good certainty that a large portion of code is working properly.
+Maintaining tests comes at the cost of anchoring down the design of the production code in addition to having to maintain themselves.
+As a result, making good abstractions between your crates and modules that have very simple and well defined apis is very important.
+Then you can have a few simple tests to fully excersise an api and verify large amounts of code.

+So lets look at this crate.
+This crate's sole purpose is to provide a method of providing collision detection.
+So a good high level test would be to compare the query results from using this crate to the naive method (which is much easier to verify is correct).
+This one test can be performed on many different inputs of lists of bots to try to expose any corner cases.
+So this one test when fed with both random and specifically tailed inputs to expose corner cases, can show with a lot of certainty that the crate is satisfying the api.

+The tailed inputs is important.
+For example, a case where two bounding boxes collide but only at the corner is an extremely unlikely case that may never present themselves in random inputs.
+To test this case, we have to turn to more point-directed tests with specific constructed set up input bot lists.
+They can still be verified in the same manner, though.

+So even though we know the api is being satisfied, we don't really know if the code is actually going down paths we expect it to as designers of the crate.
+This is where code coverage can be useful.

+So up until now we have only verified the correctness of this algorithm.
+We still need to verify that it is worth using.
+So we have to bench it.
+The crate api provides a way to get the time taken at each level of the tree.
+This information is given to the user since finding the right hight of the tree is very usecase specific.